 Since 2014 Bold has worked with Expedia, Experian, Goldsmiths’ Fair, Google, Levi’s, Longchamp, McDonald’s, M&S, Royal London, Sainsbury’s, Smirnoff, Strongbow, Tesco, TK Maxx, Walkers and Wrigley’s to name but a few.
 Picking up numerous awards at APA, BTA and Cannes along the way.

-Born in Bueons Aires, Camila studied acting, screenwriting and directing at the prestigious Film Research Center before moving to New York to attend the Lee Strasberg Film & Theatre Institute.
-Whilst in New York she directed several short films, as well as treading the boards as an actress in various Broadway shows.
+Born in Buenos Aires, Camila studied acting, screenwriting and directing at the prestigious Film Research Center before moving to New York to attend the Lee Strasberg Film & Theatre Institute.
+While in New York she directed several short films, as well as treading the boards as an actress in various Broadway shows.

 She was published in 2008 in the anthology of ‘New Literature of the Hispanic Language’, having won several creative writing competitions.
 Her theatre directing debut came in 2009 in Buenos Aires, with the musical ‘Teenage Metamorphosis’ which she also wrote.

 Her commercial work has garnered South American and international awards, including a Clio and a Cannes Lion.

 Laura is a Director and Creative Director.
 A dreamer and a doer.
 She’s happiest when innovating and is fanatically dedicated about her craft.
 Her work incorporates anything from live action and animation to augmented reality and interactive technology.
 At the core of her work is a passion for storytelling, craft and technology.

 Commercially she has directed work for M&S, Estee Lauder, House of Fraser, Debenhams, British Airways, Lastminute.com, Carphone Warehouse, JD Williams, Hackett, Liz Earle, San Pellegrino, Swisse, Veet, Babybel, Talk Talk and HSBC.